asdacosta/todo-list/README.md

 * Checked task should reflect in all categories it's in and it should be at the bottom.
 (Might need to replace checkbox input with <div> or another element and style as a check box).
 * Add priority rank in form and indicate it on the task with a small box.
 * Make website responsive in all screen sizes.
+* Add a choice in settings to pick a random color for user.